luiscoco/eShop_Tutorial-Step9_Adding_CheckOut_Page/README.md

 ## 3. We Add a new razor component "Checkout" in the WebApp project

-We create a new folder inside the Component->Pages folder
+We create a new folder inside the **Component->Pages** folder

 ![image](https://github.com/user-attachments/assets/2735be5a-305b-4119-8222-9359257dcd83)

-We also add a new razor component inside the Checout folder.
-This is the ChecOut web page code:
+We also add a new razor component inside the Checkout folder.
+This is the CheckOut web page code:

 ### 3.1.
 Checkout.razor source code